 Another favorite activity on one of Turkey beach holidays in the area is the 12-islands boat tour or a trip to Butterfly Valley.

 Cultural activities in the area include a trip to Tlos, or Unesco World Heritage sites Letoon and Xanthos.
 For the real activity-seekers, there is an option to hike to these places along the famous Lycian Way, a waymarked footpath that goes from Ölüdeniz to Antalya.

 Best beach resorts in Turkey: Buzzing Antalya coast

 Antalya is a big city, lively, with plenty of shopping malls, a stunning coastline, a charming old town, and a long stretch of designated tourist resorts south of the city.
 Antalya has its own international airport and thus makes for a good option for Turkey beach holidays.
 The area around Antalya tends to have several hotels with heated and indoor pools that stay open all year.

 Turkey beach resorts of Lara, Side, and Belek are famous for their large all-inclusive hotels.

-These places are almost small villages on their own, with all amenities you can think of, going from entertainment, several restaurants, numerous swimming pools, to shopping or hairdressers.
+These places are almost small villages on their own, with all the amenities you can think of, going from entertainment, several restaurants, numerous swimming pools, to shopping or hairdressers.
 Name it, chances are you will find it in those hotels.
 These places are vacation heaven for some, and a nightmare for others.

 But Antalya has more to offer!
 Kaleiçi or Antalya old town is full of charm, with many boutique style hotels in old Greek houses.
 Konyaaltı, Antalya’s city beach enjoys the stunning backdrop of Mount Olympos and has some friendly, upscale hotels with beach access.